 Darin spent eight years as an OH-58D Kiowa Warrior helicopter pilot in the U.S. Army.
 Having commanded in combat and served everywhere from Germany, to Kosovo, to Iraq, he decided to hang up his cavalry spurs in 2004 and pursue a more stable career with GE.
 Moving to Charlotte in the summer of 2004, Darin joined GE Plastics and embarked on a career in supply chain/operations management.
 After five years in the plastics industry, he decided that wine was much more interesting.

 Naomi also spent eight years in the U.S. Army, as a Nuclear-Biological-Chemical warfare defense officer.
 She too spent time deployed everywhere from the rolling hills of Kosovo to the beautiful deserts of Iraq.
-After moving to Charlotte, she became a Registered Nurse and is in the midst of completing her Nurse Practitioner degree.
+After moving to Charlotte, she became a Family Nurse Practitioner.
 Since moving to Charlotte, Darin and Naomi have added two sons and a daughter to the family… there’s never a dull moment!

 The 130 acre estate currently has over 20 acres of Muscadine grapes planted in the vineyard.
 In addition to the Muscadines, Old Stone sources wine grapes as locally as possible, with many coming out of Rowan county.